Get Email Updates

 Plan participants who have basic coverage through GHI-CBP have an additional level of medical cost protection through the PSC-CUNY Welfare Fund extended medical benefit.
 The benefit is designed to provide a buffer against large medical expenses associated with serious or long-term illness that are not met by the basic employer-provided insurance, and better coverage (additional payment) for out-of-network provider use of medical services.
 The program is administered by Administrative Services Only, Inc. (ASO).
 It was formerly administered by GHI.
 This extended medical benefit does not cover procedures that are not covered under the basic health plan, nor does it lift any frequency limitations.

 Expenses are considered after an annual deductible has been met.
 The amount of the deductible is determined by whether or not the participant has elected the GHI-CBP optional rider.
 If the participant has elected the rider, the deductible is $1,000 per person for the year, with a maximum of $2,000 for a family.
 If the participant has not elected the rider, the deductible is $4,000 per person for the year, with a maximum of $8,000 for a family.
 The amount that is applied to calculate the deductible is the total difference between the GHI-CBP allowance on covered services and the participant's payment to the provider for those services.

-Benefits are limited to those covered by the GHI benefit plan.
-Annual and lifetime caps are in accordance with the GHI contract with the NYC Employee Benefits Program.
+Benefit limits are in accordance with the GHI contract with the NYC Employee Benefits Program.
 Reimbursement claims should be filed no later than 3 months after the end of the calendar year during which medical services and procedures were performed.
 Members who are participating in the group Catastrophic Major Medical benefit must first submit reimbursement claims to The United States Life Insurance Company in the City of New York.